felixlinker/plakatlog_bot/README.md

 # plakatlog_bot

-This repository has code for a telegram bot that simply provides you a keyboard with buttons from 1 to 12.
+This repository has code for a telegram bot that simply provides help for tracking posters hung.
-If you press one of these, your location will be saved to a google spreadsheet alongside the number you pressed.
+It is intended to be used for a selected group of peoples which - in my case - is located in Germany.
+Therefore all dialogues are written in German.

-It is intended to be used for placards in hung during election campains.
+It was initially written for the
-These need to be removed once the election is over and this bot aids you in tracking where placards have been hung.
+[Junge Liberale, Leipzig](https://www.julis-leipzig.de/) but as the use case may apply to other parties feel free to use the code to track your posters as well.

 ## Setup